Shopify/mobile-buy-sdk-android/README.md

 - `isAndroidPayEnabledInManifest` checks if Android Pay is enabled
 - `isReadyToPay` checks if Android Pay is ready to start purchase flow
 - `requestMaskedWallet` requests Masked Wallet information (such as billing address, shipping address, payment method etc.) from the Android Pay
-- `initializeWalletFragment` initializes and prepares wallet confirmation fragment
+- `initializeWalletFragment` initializes wallet confirmation `SupportWalletFragment` fragment with obtained Masked Wallet information
 - `requestFullWallet` requests Full Wallet information to get payment token and complete checkout
 - `newMaskedWallet` requests Masked Wallet information from existing one with new Google Transaction Id.
 Usufull when user wants to retry failed purchase and current Google Transaction Id is not valid any more
 - `handleWalletResponse` helps to handle Andorid Pay wallet response by delegation callbacks via `WalletResponseHandler`